opentelekomcloud-infra/zuul/doc/source/tenants.rst

    .. attr:: allowed-labels
       :default: []

+      .. note:: This option is only used with Nodepool.
+It is deprecated and will be removed in a future version of Zuul.

       The list of labels (as strings or :ref:`regular expressions <regex>`) a tenant can use in a job's nodeset.
 When set, this setting can be used to restrict what labels a tenant can use.
 Without this